-Why are asylum seekers held on Manus and Nauru?
+Why are asylum seekers sent to Manus and Nauru?

 Manus Island and Nauru first became the locations for Australia’s offshore immigration detention centres in 2001, when former Prime Minister John Howard launched the “Pacific Solution”.